V guitars are dumb

 In the late 1950s, Gibson was feeling the heat from Fender who was gaining huge market share from the Stratocaster and Telecaster models.
 As a response to this, Gibson released 3 brand new models in 1958.
-The Futura (which is the Explorer,) the Moderne, and the Flying V.
+The Futura (which is the Explorer,) the Moderne (which had a re-release), and the Flying V.

 They didn't sell well and Gibson discontinued them in less than a year in 1959.

 Where the V is concerned, Gibson in an attempt to dump all the spare inventory cobbled together what they had and shipped out some Flying Vs in 1963.
 Four years later in 1967, Gibson started making the V again and has ever since.

 As a side note, the 1958 and 1959 model year V made in korina is one of the most highly valued collectible electric guitars in history.

 Fast-forward to the late 1980s, around 1987.
 I was 12 years old then.
 Rock was the #1 music in America.
 Heavy metal was also doing quite well at the time.
 And a staple guitar of the era was the V guitar.